Skip to content header Skip to main content Skip to content footer

 My role

-I oversee the work of WWT’s Conservation Evidence department and am part of the Senior Management Team of the organisation.
-The team provides conservation evidence to support the wetland conservation work of WWT, and my role is to set the strategic direction for research at WWT and support the team in delivering it.
+I oversee the work of WWT’s Conservation Evidence department and am part of the Senior Leadership Team of the organisation.
+The department provides conservation evidence to support the wetland conservation work of WWT, and my role is to set the strategic direction for research at WWT and support the team in delivering it.
 My own background is in ornithology and the science of species recovery, but we are a diverse team, with expertise in disciplines from social science to ecology, and taxa from birds to insects.

 Experience and interests